nf-core/eager/docs/usage.md

 #### `--gatk_hc_emitrefconf`

-If selected GATK HaplotypeCaller, mode for emitting reference confidence calls.
+If the GATK HaplotypeCaller is selected, mode for emitting reference confidence calls.
 Options: `'NONE'`, `'BP_RESOLUTION'`, `'GVCF'`.
 Default: `'GVCF'`

 > Modifies GATK HaplotypeCaller parameter: `--emit-ref-confidence`

 #### `--gatk_ug_out_mode`

-If selected the GATK genotyper UnifiedGenotyper, what type of VCF to create, i.e. produce calls for every site or just confidence sites.
+If the GATK UnifiedGenotyper is selected, what type of VCF to create, i.e. produce calls for every site or just confidence sites.
 Options:
 `'EMIT_VARIANTS_ONLY'`, `'EMIT_ALL_CONFIDENT_SITES'`, `'EMIT_ALL_SITES'`.
 Default: `'EMIT_VARIANTS_ONLY'`